ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Everything new in the latest iOS 18.3 firmware update</blockquote>

 <h3>4.
-Mastering Complex UI in SwiftUI: Building a Banking Dashboard - <a href="https://medium.com/@mireabot/mastering-complex-ui-in-swiftui-building-a-banking-dashboard-000c6f2645d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Interview Experience for SDE-III iOS at Walmart - <a href="https://medium.com/@rishixcode/interview-experience-for-sde-iii-ios-at-walmart-9ab411256c28" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Kolkov`**
+✍️ **posted by `Rishabh Sharma`**

-<blockquote>As an iOS developer, have you ever found yourself stuck trying to create intricate user interfaces using SwiftUI?
-It’s a common challenge…</blockquote>
+<blockquote>Recently, I had the incredible experience of interviewing for an SDE-III iOS Developer role at Walmart, and I’m thrilled to share that I…</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>